Edward G. Carmines

 Professor Carmines was a Visiting Professor at the University of Oxford in 1998, a Fellow at the Center for the Advanced Study in Behavioral Sciences at Stanford University in 2000-01 and in the spring semester, 2012, and a Fellow at the Center for the Study of Democratic Politics at Princeton University in 2006-07.
 In 1987 he was awarded the AMOCO Award for Distinguished Teaching from Indiana University.
 He chaired the Department of Political Science at IU for seven years, from 1990 to 1997.

-Professor Carmines is currently working on three major research projects, one with Michael Ensley and Michael Wagner that examines the multi-dimensional character of citizens’ ideology, attitudes and behavior in an environment of ideological partisan polarization, a second with Michael Wagner and Jessica Gerrity on public evaluations of Congress, and a third with J. Merrill Shanks, Henry Brady, and Douglas Strand on the role that voters’ policy preferences have played in their electoral decisions in recent presidential and congressional elections.
+Professor Carmines is currently working on three major research projects, one with Michael Ensley and Michael Wagner that examines how the American public has responded to partisan polarization, a second with Michael Wagner and Jessica Gerrity focusing on public evaluations of Congress, and a third with J. Merrill Shanks, Henry Brady, and Douglas Strand that examines the role that voters’ policy preferences have played in their electoral decisions in recent presidential and congressional elections.

-He is an elected Fellow of the American Academy of Arts and Sciences and the American Association for the Advancement of Science and the current President of the Midwest Political Science Association.
+He is an elected Fellow of the American Academy of Arts and Sciences and the American Association for the Advancement Science and a past President of the Midwest Political Science Association.